lindsaymacvean/fullstack_boilerplate/README.md

 * Pulic front end and private frontend with boilerplate dashboard capabilities

 ## Architecture
-Based on this here is a current diagram showing the features in relation to one another.
+Based on this here is a current diagram showing the features in relation to one another:

 ![](https://docs.google.com/drawings/d/1tSR0bjQJglcT-38VVY8FT1DqkZZMFQ57_A02aRPiqEk/pub?w=961&h=581)

-And an event diagram for authentication and access of private content
+And an event diagram for authentication and access of private content:

 ![](https://docs.google.com/drawings/d/1ehHzQOMKdGw2ARZzDgZufGvjqbyw9RFU8Q0K3L6NMU4/pub?w=960&h=720)